tangoabcdelta/copilot-logger/DEVELOPMENT.md

    - Verified that the extension activates correctly and generates logs as expected.
    - Ensured that the development workflow is efficient, with minimal manual intervention required.

+6. **Handling Missing Workspace Folders**
+   - Implemented a feature to handle cases where no workspace folder is open.
+   - Displays a warning message if no workspace folder is found.
+   - Prompts the user with an option to create a default logs directory.

 ### Lessons Learned

 - Automating repetitive tasks, such as builds, significantly improves the development experience and reduces errors.